equinor/ecalc/docs/docs/about/references/keywords/VENTING_EMITTERS.md

           TYPE: STREAM_DAY
 ~~~~~~~~

-Venting emitter of [TYPE](/about/references/keywords/TYPE.md) OIL_VOLUME: Specify oil loading/storage volumes, and emission factors - to calculate emissions as fractions of the volume.
+Venting emitter of [TYPE](/about/references/keywords/TYPE.md) `OIL_VOLUME`: Specify oil loading/storage volumes, and emission factors - to calculate emissions as fractions of the volume.

 ## Format
 ~~~~~~~~yaml